 SELinux for Android is a project designed originally to identify and address critical gaps in the security of Android.
 It was to limit the damage any malicious apps could do.
 Using Mandatory Access Control (MAC), SELinux provides a set of security rules that determine the resources accessible by a process.
 SELinux policy determines whether a process has access to a file, directory, or port.
-Interestingly, it seems that SELinux is here to stay as Google maintain that for a device to meet the Android Compatibility program must not remove the default SELinux settings.
+Interestingly, it seems that SELinux is here to stay as Google maintain that for a device to meet the

 The new commit by the developers porting SELinux to Android (SEAndroid) aims to take these security measures a step further:

 Don’t allow writes to /system from unconfined domains. /system is always mounted read-only, and no process should ever need to write there.

 Allow recovery to write to /system.
 This is needed to apply OTA images.

 Before you start saying that this is Android becoming closed like iOS is, hold up the page and read a bit more.
 The patch is the next step in securing Android up for the enterprise community (not long before